hrsht-13/Cement-Strength-Prediction/README.md

 # Cement-Strength-Prediction
 # Overview
+Cement strength is a critical factor in construction projects as it determines the durability and load-bearing capacity of structures.
+Traditional methods of strength prediction rely heavily on empirical testing, which can be time-consuming and costly.
+Machine learning techniques offer an alternative approach to predicting cement strength more efficiently and accurately.
+This project aimed to develop a predictive model for estimating the strength of cement based on various input parameters.

 #### 1. Cement
 (kg in a m^3 mixture): The amount of cement, measured in kilograms, present in one cubic meter of the concrete mixture.
 Cement is a binding material responsible for providing strength and durability to concrete.